 If you are interested in reproducing works from the Albright-Knox Art Gallery’s Collection for commercial or educational use, please review our terms and conditions.

-The Gallery is not able to provide appraisals for works of art.
+The Albright-Knox is not able to provide appraisals for works of art.
 If you are interested in having a work appraised, please contact the American Society of Appraisers at 1.800.272.8258.